imixs/open-bpmn/open-bpmn.metamodel/README.md

 # Open BPMN 2.0 - Metamodel

 OpenBPMN provides a Java Metamodel which can be used to create, load and manipulate a BPMN model programmatically.
 The Metamodel provides factory and model classes to work with an BPMN model instance.
-The libray is based on the `org.w3c.dom` XML API that allows you to handle any kind of BPMN model and also work with BPMN 2.0 extensions or add your own extensions.
+The library is based on the `org.w3c.dom` XML API and operates directly on the dom Nodes which makes the Metamodel very flexible.
+This concept allows you to handle any kind of BPMN model and also work with BPMN 2.0 extensions or add your own extensions.

 ## The BPMNModelFactory